 Collocations

 Typical word combinations that regularly occur in English speech and writing are called collocations.
-In other words, collocations are those word combinations and short phrases that your English teacher asked you to memorize as examples of use when you studied new words.
+In other words, collocations are those word combinations and short phrases which your English teacher asked you to memorize as examples of use when you studied new words.
 The verb "to collocate" has the following meanings: to place together, to arrange in proper order.

 How to study collocations

 Frequently used words occur in a large number of collocations.
 It is advisable to arrange them in certain order for easier memorization when you are studying them.
-English words collocate with each other according to several typical patterns of use.
-For example, let's look at some collocations of the noun "question".
-We can organize them in groups according to word classes:
+English words collocate with one another according to several typical patterns of use.

 verb + noun: ask a question, she asked several questions, I asked him a question; raise a question, answer a question, respond to a question, discuss (various) questions;

-noun + noun: examination questions, test questions;
+noun + noun: an examination question, examination questions, test questions;

 Using collocations will considerably improve your ability to speak English.
 Collocations are large building blocks for sentences; just adapt them a little grammatically, and they are ready for use.
-Knowing collocations will also improve your listening and comprehension skills: you will be able to expect the next word of the speaker, and consequently, to understand and respond quicker.
+Knowing collocations will also improve your listening and comprehension skills: you will be able to expect the next word (words) of the speaker, and consequently, to understand and respond quicker.
 Besides, collocations are much easier to remember than isolated words, because the ties between words in a phrase work as associations for your memory.

 Synonyms and their collocations